-

 Concrete nouns that are uncountable tend to be substances or collective categories of things.
 For instance:

-• wood, smoke, air, water
+wood, smoke, air, water

-• furniture, homework, accommodation, luggage
+furniture, homework, accommodation, luggage

-Uncountable nouns cannot take the indefinite articles or an in a sentence, because these words indicate a single amount of something.
+Uncountable nouns cannot take the indefinite articles a or an in a sentence, because these words indicate a single amount of something.
 Likewise, they cannot take numbers or plural forms, because there cannot be multiple units of them.
 For example:

-✖ “I see smoke over there.” (incorrect)
+✖ “I see a smoke over there.” (incorrect)

-✔ “I see (some*smoke over there.” (correct)
+✔ “I see (some*) smoke over there.” (correct)

 ✖ “I don’t have furnitures.” (incorrect)

-✔ “I don’t have (any*furniture.” (correct)
+✔ “I don’t have (any*) furniture.” (correct)

 (*We often use the words some or any to indicate an unspecified quantity of uncountable nouns.)